 |A long time ago, ye Old Corral webmaster received an e-mail from a professor at UC Berkeley ... who just happened to be friends with a man named Dave Tansey ... and Dave's father and several uncles did western movies.
 Dave Tansey (photo left) and I first connected in 1999, and I did a biography on Dave's Uncle Sherry Tansey and most of the photos were supplied by Dave.
 Sometime later, a package arrived with a bunch of photos from the "Tansey Family Album", some of which you'll see in this section.
 Dave and his wife Rosie have seven children and twenty grandchildren.
 Special thanks to Dave for sharing memories and photos of his family.|

 February, 2017: Dave Tansey - your old e-mail is no longer working.
 Please contact the Old Corral webmeister.

 The early history on the Tansey family is difficult to document.

-Mother Emma (nee Purcell) Tansey was born in Louisville, Kentucky in 1870.
+Actress and mother Emma (nee Purcell) Tansey was born in Louisville, Kentucky in 1870.
 Father Harry was an actor, hailed from St. Louis, and passed away in 1910 in New York.
 Brothers Robert, Sherry and John were born in Brooklyn and New York City.

 John Tansey (born 1901) was a child star with the Biograph stage company in New York prior to the family's move to California.
 In Tinseltown, and billed as 'Johnny Tansey', he did some silents.